-These disclosures are in respect of MeDirect Bank S.A./N.V., which is supervised by the NBB.
+These Pillar 3 disclosures are in respect of MeDirect Bank S.A./N.V., which is supervised by the NBB.
 The Bank also falls within the supervision of the European Central Bank ("ECB"), given that it is a subsidiary of MeDirect Malta, the latter a subsidiary of MDB Group Limited, and the Group is supervised by the ECB on a fully consolidated basis.
 MeDirect Belgium carries out the Group's activities in Belgium.

 The Group is regulated under the Single Supervisory Mechanism ("SSM").
 The SSM is the system of banking supervision in Europe, the main aim of which is to ensure the safety and soundness of the European banking system and to increase financial integration, stability and consistency of supervision.
-Under the SSM, the Group is regulated by a Joint Supervisory Team comprising the European Central Bank ("ECB"), the National Bank of Belgium and the Malta Financial Services Authority ("MFSA").
+Under the SSM, the Group is regulated by a Joint Supervisory Team ("JST") comprising the ECB, the NBB and the Malta Financial Services Authority.